-Heritage has a rich history of supporting regional Australia that can be traced back to 1875 when the Toowoomba Permanent Building Society was established.
-Since then, we've grown to become Australia’s largest customer-owned bank and one of the longest-running financial institutions in the country.
+Heritage Bank has a rich history of supporting regional Australia that can be traced back to 1875 when the Toowoomba Permanent Building Society was established.
+Since then, we've grown to become one of Australia’s largest customer-owned banks and one of the longest-running financial institutions in the country.

 While we've grown, our regional roots have remained steady.
 Our Head Office is located in Toowoomba and we have many regional branch locations throughout Queensland, from the Darling Downs to Bundaberg and Stanthorpe.
 That's why we've joined the Regional Activators Alliance as a founding member.

 The alliance through the Regional Australia Institute (RAI) is made up of over 40 organisations from around the country who have come together to create and promote the Move to More campaign.

 The ‘Move to More’ campaign has been developed to make those living in capital cities around the country more aware of the possibilities that come with a life in a regional town or city.
 The campaign celebrates life in regional Australia, and in doing so, encourages people to seriously consider making the move.